 Dementia is a general term for the loss of memory and other cognitive skills.
 Unlike cognitive impairment associated with normal aging, the cognitive decline associated with dementia is serious enough to interfere with daily life activities.

 Alzheimer’s disease is the most common form of dementia, affecting more than 560,000 Canadians.
 In its early stages, memory loss is mild.
 However, as the disease progresses, individuals may also experience personality changes and have difficulty driving, paying bills, or preparing meals.
 Additionally, they may ask questions over and over, get lost, or find simple tasks to be confusing.

-Since there is currently no cure for Alzheimer’s Disease or dementia, treatment and medical research focuses on slowing the progression of symptoms and improving quality of life for both patients and their caregivers.
+Since there is currently no cure for Alzheimer’s Disease or dementia, treatment and medical research focus on slowing the progression of symptoms and improving the quality of life for both patients and their caregivers.